KartaVR v2.4 has been released and is available for download.

 Support for sending media from Fusion to Affinity Photo and Affinity Designer has been improved in this update.

-With the commercial release of Affinity Photo and Affinity Designer on Windows, the Domemaster Fusion Macros Affinity linking features now work equally well on both macOS and Windows.
+With the commercial release of Affinity Photo and Affinity Designer on Windows, the KartaVR Affinity linking features now work equally well on both macOS and Windows.
 With the latest Affinity programs you are now able to transfer EXR format high dynamic range media from your active Fusion composite and continue to edit them in the Affinity software products.

 As a tip, Affinity Photo has a really nice “Live Projection” editing mode that makes retouching equirectangular panoramas or creating sketches and drawing in 360° very intuitive.
 This is found in Affinity Photo under the Layer > Live Projection > Equirectangular Projection menu item.